Impact of Heterogeneity on Scalar Flux Variance Relations Across Diverse Ecosystems: Results

 \subsection{Stationarity: Temporal Heterogeneity}

 To explore the impact of stationarity on the scalings more fully, in this section analysis is conducted using the full NEON dataset that does not exclude data based on stationarity metrics as discussed in section \ref{sec:dataproc}.
-Figure \ref{fig:stationarity} shows the scalings, binned into separate curves by $y_b$, based on the stationarity metric $\xi_s$.
+Figure \ref{fig:stationarity} shows the scalings, binned into separate curves by $y_b$, based on the stationarity metric $\xi_s$ with low values defined as $\xi_s<20$, middle values defined as $20<\xi_s<50$, and large values defined as $50<\xi_s$.
 For less stationary turbulence (high $\xi_s$), we see elevated $\Phi$ values in nearly all cases, as well as a stronger, and in the case of heat more log-linear, $\zeta$ dependence for the scaling.
 For stable stratification the impact of non-stationarity appears minimal for large $\zeta$, and more impactful for small $\zeta$ (near-neutral conditions); this could be due to relatively small fluxes expected in neutral conditions, especially if scalar similarity holds (if heat, moisture and carbon are all transported similarly).
-For those relatively small fluxes, the variance produced by turbulence theory would be small and the measured variance would be more susceptible to increased variance in the time series from changes over time or high intermittancy.
-In a variance budget framework, the smaller production term in near neutral conditions would become closer to the order of magnitude of the storage term under non-stationary conditions for temperature, and often for water vapor and carbon dioxide since small fluxes of the bioactive scalars would be common, although not gaurenteed, in neutral conditions.
+For those relatively small fluxes, the variance produced by turbulence theory would be small and the measured variance would be more susceptible to increased variance in the time series from changes over time or high intermittency.
+In a variance budget framework, the smaller production term in near neutral conditions would become closer to the order of magnitude of the storage term under non-stationary conditions for temperature, and often for water vapor and carbon dioxide since small fluxes of the bioactive scalars would be common, although not guaranteed, in neutral conditions.
 Another interesting observation from figure \ref{fig:stationarity} is that averaging periods with non-stationary statistics also seem to vary more strongly with anisotropy $y_b$.
 This may, again, be related to weaker fluxes for very anisotropic turbulence shown in figure \ref{fig:lumley}.
 The same argument from the previous point would hold; weaker fluxes and smaller production terms enhance the impact of increased variance from non-stationarity and larger storage terms on $\Phi$.
 An exception to nearly all the aforementioned behavior is the apparent scaling for carbon.
 Under both stable and unstable conditions, $\Phi$ and $\zeta$ and $y_b$ dependence are all enhanced for both high and low values of $\xi_s$ relative to moderate level non-stationarity.
-This apparent divergence from the scaling seen for moisture appears to be related to very different behavior seen at very arid (low carbon cycle activity) sites.
+This apparent dissimilarity between the scaling for carbon and the scaling for moisture appears to be related to very different behavior seen at very arid (low carbon cycle activity) sites.
 These sites tend to be very stationary due to low carbon cycle activity, and, as a result, are overrepresented in the very stationary group.
 They also tend to have very low fluxes which is accordingly associated with higher errors and elevated $\Phi$ values.
 If these sites are excluded, behavior is similar to what would be expected based on the stationarity patterns observed for $\Phi_q$.
 In the following section, scaling is broken down in detail based on site characteristics with further evidence for the aforementioned phenomena.